 After Payment of the Enrollment Deposit 2) Income Tax Returns

 If you are awarded financial aid and you enroll at Colgate University, you will be asked at a later date to submit tax returns and other forms to the College Board IDOC service.
 Please do not send tax returns until you are specifically requested to do so.

-.
+for more information about the submission process.
 The required forms are: